Badboygaming23/flask-vercel-deployment/DEPLOYMENT_INSTRUCTIONS.md

 - Serverless wrapper is in `backend/vercel_wrapper.py`

 ## Custom Domain Setup
-To use the URL https://flask-vercel-deployment-amber.vercel.app/:
+To use the URL https://flask-vercel-deployment-ten.vercel.app/:

 1. In Vercel Dashboard, go to your project
 2. Click "Settings" tab
 3. Click "Domains" in the sidebar
-4. Add domain: `flask-vercel-deployment-amber.vercel.app`
+4. Add domain: `flask-vercel-deployment-ten.vercel.app`

-Note: This domain should be automatically assigned if your project name is `flask-vercel-deployment-amber`.
+Note: This domain should be automatically assigned if your project name is `flask-vercel-deployment-ten`.

 ## Troubleshooting